 Growing up Jewish in NYC, December 25 always meant Chinese food and a movie for my family.
 But these days there are other options if you don't celebrate Christmas.
 While many Jewish cultural institutions are hosting family activities on the holiday, the bash at the Museum at Eldridge Street is the most jam-packed.
 Enjoy self-guided scavenger hunts, seasonal crafts, a menorah lighting, and a concert of Yiddish music.
 Afterward, be sure to hit the nearby Katz's Delicatessen to cap off your festivities with pastrami on rye.

-Kwanzaa 2017 — Upper West Side
+15. Kwanzaa 2018— Upper West Side

-Saturday, December 30
+Saturday, December 29

 A version of this article was first published in November 2015, but it has since been updated.
 Drew Kristofik contributed additional reporting.